grokify/grokify.github.io/src/scrum_scrumalliance-renewal.md

 ## The Decision

-When I made the decision to renew my Scrum Alliance certificates, it had been over 10 years since I had attained them and while I had worked at multiple agile organizations in the intervening years, I had not found a reason to update them.
-However, times and situations change, and I found myself in an organization that was undergoing an agile transformation and I wanted to move ahead in my agile journey with Scrum Alliance.
+After over a decade since initially obtaining my CSM and CSPO certifications, I decided it was time to renew them.
+Despite working in various agile organizations during the intervening years, I hadn't felt the need to update my certifications.
+However, circumstances changed when I found myself in an organization undergoing an agile transformation, prompting me to advance my agile journey with Scrum Alliance.

-I had attained both the Certified ScrumMaster (CSM) and Certified Scrum Product Owner (CSPO) designations earlier and anted to move forward through the Advanced levels and to beyond.
-To do this, I needed to update my certicates, in the form of education and a fee.
-At first, I viewed this as a pre-requisite to taking the Advanced level programs, but I found out that, as with many things, the journey is more important than the destination, and I found a lot of value in gaining the required education described below.
+My goal was to progress through the Advanced levels and beyond, which required me to update my certificates through education and a fee.
+Initially, I viewed this as a mere prerequisite for accessing the Advanced level programs.
+However, I soon realized that the journey itself held immense value, and I found great benefit in acquiring the required education, as detailed below.

 ## The Requirements

-Once I made the decision to renew, I had to consider what it would take.
-At first, I was a bit concerned about this because of the amount of time that had lapsed and the requirement for 40 Scrum Education Units (SEUs) (20+20) for my CSM and CSPO certs.
-I was under the imporession this would be annual and was prepared to see what seemed like an insurmountable 400+ SEUs to renew my certs but not only did I only need 40, I received a 10 SEU discount by renewing both CSM and CSPO at the same time, so I only needed 30 SEUs.
+Renewing my certifications initially seemed daunting due to the substantial amount of time that had passed and the requirement of 40 Scrum Education Units (SEUs) for both my CSM and CSPO certifications (20 each).
+However, it turned out that I only needed 30 SEUs in total, thanks to a 10 SEU discount for renewing both certifications simultaneously.

-Next, I looked at various ways to gain SEUs which included:
+To meet the SEU requirement, I explored various avenues, including:

-1. reading articles
+1. Reading articles.
-1. watching videos
+1. Watching videos.
-1. attending converents and meet ups
+1. Attending conferences and meetups.
-1. doing volunteer work
+1. Engaging in volunteer work.

-The way to get the most SEUs seemed to be to do volunteer work, however, volunteer Scrum work seemed to be in limited supply and had some lead time to accomplish.

-In a similar fashion, attending conference and meet ups could take time.

-So I started by watching videos and reading articles.
-At first I entered these in the Scrum Alliance website manually until I learned they could be automatically added which made the process much smoother.
+While volunteer Scrum work was the most SEU-rich option, it proved to be scarce and required some lead time.
+Similarly, attending conferences and meetups took time.
+Consequently, I began by watching videos and reading articles.
+Initially, I manually inputted these activities into the Scrum Alliance website, but later discovered the convenience of automatic SEU tracking.

 ## The Content

-I ended up reading many articles and watching a few videos.
-The articles did extend my knowledge and appreciation of Scrum and Agile.
-In fact, some of the articles were ones that I would want to read on my own anyway.
-I ended up saving numerous articles for future reference, including the following:
+Throughout the renewal process, I delved into numerous articles and watched several videos.
+These resources expanded my understanding and appreciation of Scrum and Agile methodologies.
+Some of the articles were so informative that I saved them for future reference.
+Here are a few noteworthy articles:

 1. [Get in FRONT of the Daily Scrum](https://resources.scrumalliance.org/Article/daily-scrum) by [Bonsy Yelsangi](https://www.scrumalliance.org/community/profile/byelsangi)
 1. [7 Traits of a Good Facilitator](https://resources.scrumalliance.org/Article/7-traits-good-facilitator) by [Scrum Alliance](https://www.scrumalliance.org/about-us)